Have you ever been so hurt that you thought you didn’t know how you would heal from betrayal?

 - Practice this daily for 5-10 minutes until you feel the energy and emotion shift and you feel whole again.

 Holding on to anger and resentment is like drinking poison and expecting the other person to die.

 This is exactly why forgiveness is essential.
 The anger and resentment you may hold against another person will ultimately poison you, limit you, and hold you back from living at your full potential.

 No one is immune to being betrayed.
 We’ve all been blind-sided by a person we trusted in one-way or another.
 Relationships are complex and people are multi-faceted.
-There is not some evolution that you must go through to ensure this won’t happen to you again because it might.
+There is some evolution that you must go through to ensure this won’t happen to you again.

 Caring about another person and loving another person does not come with any guarantees.
 We all risk when we love.

 The rewards are always greater than the setbacks and pain as long as we find the silver lining and grow.